aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 then overlaid the assumed time since disturbance layer.
 The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean value.
 After the aggregation, inverse distance weighted (power =
 2) gap filling is applied to avoid possible gaps at the edges.
-At the very end, layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.